-- 24. The NCFRA's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the authority therefore seeks to strike a balance between historically cheaper short-term loans and long-term fixed rate loans where the future cost is known but may be higher. - 25.
-External debt at 31st March 2022 was £3.3m, made up of a single PWLB loan with an interest rate of 1.98%. - Statutory guidance is that debt should remain below the capital financing requirement, except in the short-term. - 26.
-All recent borrowings were made following guidance from Link Asset Services, scrutiny by the S151 officer and formal authorisation by the PFCC. - 27.
-The NCFRA is legally obliged to set an affordable borrowing limit (also termed the authorised limit for external debt) each year.
+- 24. The PFCC's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
+These objectives are often conflicting, and the PFCC therefore seeks to strike a balance between historically cheaper short-term loans and long-term fixed rate loans where the future cost is known but may be higher. - 25.
+External debt at 31st March 2022 was £23.3m, made up of: - Existing loans £1.3m average interest rate of 4.82% - March 2021 Loan £12.0m interest rate of 1.71% - New Loan March 2022 £10.0m interest rate 2.38%

+Statutory guidance is that debt should remain below the capital financing requirement, except in the short-term.

+- 26. All recent borrowings were made following guidance from Link Asset Services, scrutiny by both CFOs and formal authorisation by the PFCC. - 27.
+The PFCC is legally obliged to set an affordable borrowing limit (also termed the authorised limit for external debt) each year.
 In line with statutory guidance, a lower "operational boundary" is also set as a warning level should debt approach the limit, currently: